futureofcoding/futureofcoding.org/drafts/dctp.md

 The same is true of all imperative APIs, including databases, files, sockets, etc. It's not that we have to abandon these technologies entirely.
 But only as the _implementation_ of a denotative programming system.
 The computer's job should making HTTP requets, reading and writing to files and databases, on your behalf, just like React mutates the DOM on your behalf.

-## Common Gotchas
+## FAQ and Common Gotchas

-DCTP is notoriously difficult to understand.
-Even if you get most of it, you are likely not yet entirely rid of imperitive thinking habits.
+### Why program with continuous time?

+Of course, for the computer to render animations on the screen, it must at some point convert the continuous time and space to discretized pixels and ticks of time.
+So what's the point of programming in continuous time if it will eventually be discretized?

+There are a [lot](https://github.com/conal/talk-2014-bayhac-denotational-design#why-continuous-time-matters) of [reasons](http://conal.net/blog/posts/why-program-with-continuous-time).
+The most compelling argument for me is for the same reason we use SVGs: resolution independence.
+We want to be able to transform our programs "in time and space with ease and without propagating and amplifying sampling artifacts."
+We want to discretize at the last possible moment, and stay as abstract as possible for as long as possible.

-### Thinking about DAGs
+### Thinking about DAGs or propagation

 A very common misconception with DCTP is confusing it with its implementation details.
 If you catch yourself thinking of DCTP as a DAG (directed acyclic graph), you still haven't quite gotten it.

+> Every time you hear somebody talk about FRP in terms of graphs or propagation or something like that, they are missing the point entirely.
+Because they are taking about some sort of operational, mechanistic model, not about what it means.
+>
+> - Conal Elliott on the Haskellcast Podcast

 The builder of a DCTP framework or library _may_ decided to choose a DAG as an internal data structure, but they may choose an entirely different underlying evaluation strategy.
 In fact, a DAG is likely the wrong structure for DCTP because DAGs are (definitionally) acyclic, but DCTP often requires cycles (recursively defined Behaviors and Events) to represent the full range of user interfaces.

 ### Doing vs Being